 Students must provide evidence of good health by submitting the Meridian Technology Center “Physical Examination Form,” which has been completed and signed by a physician or other licensed healthcare provider.
 Students must not have any physical restriction that would prohibit them from performing the duties expected of a healthcare worker providing patient care:

 Students must submit evidence of current immunizations as directed; as well as current CPR certification.
-The CPR certification must be American Heart Association Basic Life Support (BLS) or American Red Cross CPR, AED for the Professional Rescuer and Healthcare Provider.
+The CPR certification must be American Heart Association Basic Life Support (BLS).
 Immunizations and CPR certification must remain current for the entire program.

 Tuition and other expenses are subject to change.
 Students will provide their own transportation to the clinical education sites in various communities three to five days per week.
 Travel expense is probably the largest expense students will encounter.